Photo: Glenda Taylor

 Tank capacity determines how long the pump sprayer can operate before requiring a refill.
 Capacity ranges from ¾ gallon for smaller one-hand sprayers and up to 2 gallons for handheld sprayers.
 Backpack and wheeled sprayers have tank sizes that range from 3 to 6 gallons.

-Pump sprayer materials need to be strong enough to endure the fertilizers and chemicals they hold while still being lightweight enough to carry, roll, or wear on one’s back.
-As such, most pump sprayer basins consist of heavy-duty plastic with wands that have brass, aluminum, or stainless steel nozzles.
-While pump sprayers with plastic nozzles may be less expensive, brass and stainless steel are more durable and much less likely to crack.
-These metals also won’t rust or corrode, which makes them ideal for pump sprayers.
+Pump-sprayer materials need to be strong enough to endure the fertilizers and chemicals they hold while still being lightweight enough to carry, roll, or wear on one’s back.
+As such, many pump sprayer basins consist of heavy-duty plastic with wands that have brass, aluminum, or stainless steel nozzles.
+A few models feature stainless steel tanks for increased durability.

 Since the user needs to maneuver a pump sprayer around the yard, weight is a key factor.
-The liquid fertilizers or chemicals that fill the basin make up the majority of the pump sprayer’s total weight, so remember to take that into consideration.
-A quart of liquid weighs just over 2 pounds, while a gallon weighs a little over 8 pounds.
+The liquid fertilizers or chemicals that fill the basin make up the majority of the pump sprayer’s total weight, so take that into consideration.
+A quart of liquid weighs just over 2 pounds, while a gallon weighs a little more than 8 pounds.
 Add the empty weight of the sprayer to the weight of its max capacity to determine the overall weight of the pump sprayer.